antiparticle25/genomic_data_solutions/README.md

 Given the state of recent computational advancements, there are several tools that can provide a layer of **'dynamic intelligence'**, facilitating real-time database querying and summarization, automation of several processes, forecasting, and ultimately, **actionable insights (e.g., strategic planning, investment guidance, competitive intelligence).**

 This project aims to address such limitations across three core market segments - **Academic Research**, **Cancer Diagnostics across Europe**, **Pharma/Biotech** - through generation of high-quality databases, actionable insights, and tools that would improve these two.
+I won't get into immense detail - for that I will eventually choose another platform to do so, but would be happy to discuss the rationale and some of the ideas.

 ---